 Limit Windows Update bandwidth in using Group Policy

-The same feature can be enabled with the help of Group Policy Editor as well.
+In Windows 11/10, the same feature can be enabled with the help of the Group Policy Editor as well.
 To open it, press Win+R, type gpedit.msc and hit the Enter button.
 Next, navigate to the following path-

 Computer Configuration > Administrative Templates > Windows Components > Deliver Optimization